-On the southwest edge of Penobscot Bay, Rockland has long been proud of its brick-and-blue-collar waterfront reputation.
-Built around the fishing industry, Rockland historically dabbled in tourism on the side, but with the decline of fisheries and the rise of Maine’s tourist economy, the balance has shifted.
-Rockland is swiftly being colonized by creative restaurateurs, innkeepers, artisans, and other folks who are transforming from fish-processing center to arts-and-crafts center.
+Located on the southwestern edge of Penobscot Bay, Rockland has long been proud of its blue-collar waterfront roots.
+Built around the fishing industry, the city long historically dabbled in tourism but never really waded.
+With the recent decline of local fisheries and the rise of Maine’s tourist economy, though, that balance has shifted.
+Rockland is swiftly being colonized by restaurateurs, innkeepers, artisans, and other folks who are transforming the place from fish-processing center to arts-and-crafts mecca.

-The city's waterfront has a small park from which windjammers come and go, but even more appealing is Rockland’s downtown -- basically, one long street lined with historic brick architecture.
-If you’re seeking picturesque harbor towns, head instead for Camden, Rockport, Port Clyde, or Stonington.
-Rockland is best as a local base for exploring a beautiful coastal region, especially if you like your towns to be a bit rough and salty around the edges.
+The waterfront has a small park from which windjammers come and go, but even more appealing is Rockland’s downtown—basically, one long street lined with historic brick architecture.
+If you’re seeking picturesque harbor towns, however, head instead for Camden, Rockport, Port Clyde, or Stonington.
+Rockland is best as a sensible local base for exploring a beautiful coastal region, especially if you like your towns to be a bit rough and salty around the edges.